 Of course, we want to have a plan for the coming days that includes structure and routine.
 But we should also expect that we are not going to get this right every single day.
 That’s why we need to give ourselves a lot of grace and extend that to our kids as well because they are really struggling.

 I think especially in the first few days while we are trying to establish routine that grace would mean that we are going to need to course correct.
 Maybe we are going to make mistakes and need to learn from them.
-In some ways I think that this is the best sort of growth mindset teacher that we could imagine in that we are going to make mistakes and the only way that we are going to get through this in a semblance that we want to is to learn from those mistakes.
+In some ways I think that this is the best sort of growth mindset teacher that we could imagine.
+We are going to make mistakes.
+And the only way that we are going to get through this in a semblance that we want to is to learn from those mistakes.

 2. Go out of your way to be kind

 In our family, we have talked about going out of our way to be extra kind to each other and use that as a benchmark.
 We have given specific examples of what that looks like.
 It means if your sister in annoying you check your first response, which might be to snap at her, and pause take a deep breath before you respond.
 To understand that we are all probably going to be snapping at each other a little more than usual.
 We are in close quarters and our routine is gone in the way that we are used to having it.

 3. Create private space for everyone.

 In terms of logistical boundaries, everyone should create a space that is their own.
 Remind everyone that if they are not used to living together or they haven’t been together in this way for more than a week or two in recent time, it is really important to be able to retreat to their own space when they need it.
 And offer others that same respect.
 So hopefully in most houses if it’s not your own bedroom, there is some corner of the house that can be your space if you need it and when you need it.
 That is your private space to be and recoup.

 You may even want to devise some kind of shorthand in your family which might be a certain gesture you agree on or a certain word you can say.
 Then, people will understand that you need space, that you are having a hard time.